valnicky/Ulight/README.md

-# udacity-team-project
+# Udacity Team Project
 An Open Source Project for Udacity Students

 Hi everybody!

-Regarding the discussion in this thread https://discussions.udacity.com/t/fire-digging-your-way-out-of-tutorial-hell-fire/4685492 I open this topic to propose you an OpenSource Project!
+Regarding [the discussion in this thread](https://discussions.udacity.com/t/fire-digging-your-way-out-of-tutorial-hell-fire/4685492), I opened this topic to propose you an open source project!

-I couldn’t wait this evening to share my idea with you and to start the Brainstorm about it!
+I couldn’t wait this evening to share my idea with you and to start the brainstorm about it!

-WHY AN OPEN SOURCE PROJECT?
+## Why an open source project?
 As we are mainly new in coding in this community, it could be hard to propose our help to an existing OpenSource project.
 It is scary and we often feel we don’t have the level to do it.
 But, participating in an OpenSource project is a great way to learn, share and contribute.
 As we are an ACTUAL community working together for more than 3 weeks, I think it could be great to start a project altogether!
 Because we know we are learning, we won’t be judged, and we know a bit each other!

-IDEA
+## The Idea
 I propose to you to build a Bootstrap like project, but for more creative purposes.
 What does it mean?
 I really like Bootstrap3, but I feel it is giving us too many standards.
 All the websites looks a bit the same because they follow the same set of rules.